awsdocs/amazon-elasticache-docs/doc_source/memcache/FaultTolerance.md

 To mitigate the impact of a node failure, spread your cached data over more nodes\.
 Because Memcached does not support replication, a node failure will always result in some data loss from your cluster\.

-When you create your Memcached cluster you can create it with 1 to 20 nodes, or more by special request\.
+When you create your Memcached cluster you can create it with 1 to 40 nodes, or more by special request\.
 Partitioning your data across a greater number of nodes means you'll lose less data if a node fails\.
 For example, if you partition your data across 10 nodes, any single node stores approximately 10% of your cached data\.
 In this case, a node failure loses approximately 10% of your cache which needs to be replaced when a replacement node is created and provisioned\.
 If the same data were cached in 3 larger nodes, the failure of a node would lose approximately 33% of your cached data\.

-If you need more than 20 nodes in a Memcached cluster, or more than 100 nodes total in an AWS Region, fill out the ElastiCache Limit Increase Request form at [https://aws\.amazon\.com/contact\-us/elasticache\-node\-limit\-request/](https://aws.amazon.com/contact-us/elasticache-node-limit-request/)\.
+If you need more than 40 nodes in a Memcached cluster, or more than 300 nodes total in an AWS Region, fill out the ElastiCache Limit Increase Request form at [https://aws\.amazon\.com/contact\-us/elasticache\-node\-limit\-request/](https://aws.amazon.com/contact-us/elasticache-node-limit-request/)\.

-For information on specifying the number of nodes in a Memcached cluster, see [Creating a Memcached cluster \(Console\)](Clusters.Create.CON.Memcached.md)\.
+For information on specifying the number of nodes in a Memcached cluster, see [Creating a Memcached cluster](Clusters.Create.CON.Memcached.md)\.

 ### Mitigating Availability Zone Failures<a name="FaultTolerance.Memcached.AZ"></a>